Ford Taunus P3: Advertising

-Steel bodied station wagon equivalent models based on mainstream sedans were rapidly gaining in popularity.
-Giving the Taunus 17M station wagon a special name, "Turnier", intended to be unique to the Ford brand also showed the Ford marketing department ahead of the German owned competition.
-The Opel Rekord station wagon had already been dubbed by Opel a "CarAVan" in 1958, but market leaders Volkswagen would not find their equivalent label until the launch of the Volkswagen 1500 Variant in 1962.
+Steel bodied estate equivalent models based on mainstream saloons were rapidly gaining in popularity.
+Giving the Taunus 17M estate a special name, "Turnier", intended to be unique to the Ford brand also showed the Ford marketing department ahead of the German owned competition.
+The Opel Rekord estate had already been dubbed by Opel a "CarAVan" in 1958, but market leaders Volkswagen would not find their equivalent label until the launch of the Volkswagen 1500 Variant in 1962.